hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	return a == null ?
 "Can't compare" : f (a);
 }
 {% endhighlight %}
-New problem.
-We are trying to return type string instead of Test .
+New problem, we are trying to return type string instead of Test.
 And what to do?
 Lets create some type which could store some value or error string.
 {% highlight csharp %}
 public class Check<T> where T : class
 {